mpfranco10/HackerRank/README.md

 # HackerRank
-Solution to some hackerrank problems
+Solution to some HackerRank problems